 They set really low expectations.

-They there was no pre-pub on Thompson showing up and taking control of the hall and wiping it up with everybody else.
+There was no pre-pub on Thompson showing up and taking control of the hall and wiping it up with everybody else.

-They've been put up pretty low expectations, and it wasn't hard for Fred Thompson to meet the low expectations and even surpass him a little bit.
+They put up pretty low expectations, and it wasn't hard for Fred Thompson to meet the low expectations and even surpass him a little bit.

-Let's start with Bob Schiefer on the early show on CB yesterday, talking with Harry Smith, who said, Here's this guy who's been on television and movies and everything else.
+Let's start with Bob Schieffer on the early show on CBS today talking with Harry Smith, who said, here's this guy.

-He appears what do you think of the way the guy looked last night?
+He appears, what do you think of the way the guy looked last night?

-Kind of hunched over.
+Kind of hunched over?

-But if an actor's going to become president of the United States, somebody, somebody call wardrobe.
+But if an actor's going to become president of the United States, somebody, somebody, call Wardrobe.

-And I mean, you know, I hesitate to make too much of the cosmetics of this, but there is something to be said for looking presidential.
+And, you know, I hesitate to make too much of the cosmetics of this, but there is something to be said for looking presidential.

 You always remember back that nobody ever saw a bad picture of Ronald Reagan.